Your Responsibilities as a County Commissioner

 Department heads, elected officials, and community groups often come to the board of commissioners with unforeseen financial needs during the budget year.
 These ‘emergencies’ can have more of an impact on policy than the annual budget development process.
 Isolated spending requests are difficult to link with spending priorities that were reviewed and approved during the formal, budget-development process.
 Even though it may be occasionally necessary, budget decisions made out of the context of the larger budget process makes a commissioner’s job more difficult.
 For this reason, commissioners should be sparing with budget promises and appropriate some set-aside for emergent issues.
 Commissioners should also aggregate emergent requests into quarterly or annual supplemental budgets to let everyone know that county money is limited and the timing is not immediate.

 The complex fund structure of counties makes the overall weighing of priorities more difficult.
 There may be as many as 40-80 or more separate funds, most of which are dedicated for specific purposes.
 It’s akin to having 40 or more separate companies, each with a separate set of books.
-A new commissioner is encouraged to study his/her county's fund structure to determine which programs are paid for from each fund.
+New commissioners are encouraged to study their county's fund structure to determine which programs are paid for from each fund.

 - General Fund/Current Expense Fund.
 The general fund is often referred to as the current expense fund.
 It typically funds most criminal justice functions, internal services, other elected officials’ departments, parks, and portions of zoning and building code enforcement.
 It is where most of the "action" occurs in the budget process and can be a source of contention among competing programs, departments, and officials.